 Poetry Club: Kayo Chingonyi, Imtiaz Dharker, Hannah Lowe

-Our popular contemporary poetry series, Poetry Club, returns to The Coronet Theatre in our intimate auditorium featuring readings from Kayo Chingonhyi, Imtiaz Dharker and Hannah Lowe.
+Our popular contemporary poetry series, Poetry Club, returns to The Coronet Theatre in our intimate auditorium featuring readings from Kayo Chingonyi, Imtiaz Dharker and Hannah Lowe.

 Kayo Chingonyi is a poet, he was born in Zambia in 1987 and moved to the UK at the age of six.
-His latest collection A Blood Condition is currently shortlisted for the Forward Prize for Best Collection.
+His latest collection A Blood Condition is currently shortlisted for Costa Poetry Award and the T S Eliot Prize.
 He is the author of two pamphlets, and a fellow of the Complete Works programme for diversity and quality in British Poetry.
 In 2012, he was awarded a Geoffrey Dearmer Prize, and was Associate Poet at the Institute of Contemporary Arts (ICA) in 2015.
 His first full-length collection, Kumukanda, won the Dylan Thomas Prize and a Somerset Maugham Award and was shortlisted for the Costa Poetry Prize.
 It was also shortlisted for the Seamus Heaney Centre First Poetry Collection Prize, the Ted Hughes Award for New Work in Poetry, the Roehampton Poetry Prize and the Jhalak Prize.
 Kayo was a Burgess Fellow at the Centre for New Writing, University of Manchester, and an Associate Poet at The Institute of Contemporary Arts, London.
 He is Poetry Editor for The White Review, and an Assistant Professor of Creative Writing at Durham University.